Macquarie-University-DSC/sysadmin_workshop_2/README.md

 In this workshop we plan to

-1. Deploy a static website using devops principles
+1. Show how to set up and create a CI/CD environment with Jenkins
-2. Deploy a dynamic website with an api with devops principles
+2. Deploy a testing/staging for our website with devops principles.
+3. Deploy a production environment for our website.

 Notice that while the website, and the api are very simple, something that would be trivial to deploy.
-These methods are not for these websites, these are mean't to be applied to enterprise level apps on a large or small scale.
+These methods are for websites people would continuously develop, these are mean't to be applied to start ups small enterprise or even apps on a large or small scale.
 So apps that while they don't have to be massive apps, they are generally mean't to be apps that teams of people would work on.